rubys/wunderbar/README.md

     end

     Wunderbar.json do
-      expression
+      code
     end

     Wunderbar.text do
       code
     end

 Arbitrary Ruby code can be placed in each.
-For html, use the `_` methods described here.
-For json, the results (typically a hash or array) are converted to JSON.
-For text, use `puts` and `print` statements to produce the desired results.
+To append to the output produced, use the `_` methods described here.

 Methods provided to Wunderbar.html
 ---